chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-### Configure file location
+### Configure file transfer location

-To change the directory where files are transferred on the satellite server, modify the following settings `satellite.workdir`in `conf/application.conf`:
+To change the directory where XL Deploy transfers files to the satellite server, change the `satellite.workdir`property in `conf/application.conf`:

     satellite {
       workdir = "<your directory>"
     }

-In that directory, XL Satellite will store by task all the files meant to be deployed on hosts.
+Files are stored in this directory by task.